Exceptions to the Bank’s general approach

 References in PRA rules and onshored legislation to International Accounting Standards (IAS) should be read as references to EU-adopted IAS for the duration of the TTP period, until a firm moves from EU-adopted IAS to UK-adopted IAS for statutory accounting purposes.
 This exception to the use of the transitional power has been made in order to avoid firms needing to potentially refer to two separate accounting requirements: one for statutory accounts purposes and another for the purpose of complying with PRA rules and relevant legislation.

 EU authorities are currently responsible for the publication of various registers, lists and technical information.
 For example, the European Insurance and Occupational Pensions Authority (EIOPA) is responsible for publishing technical information under Article 77e of the Solvency II Directive that insurers use for regulatory valuations.

-Where the PRA is responsible for publishing that information after the end of transition period, firms should use information published by the PRA, rather than continuing to rely on the EU information published by EIOPA.
+Where we are responsible for publishing that information after the end of transition period, firms should use information published by us, rather than continuing to rely on the EU information published by EIOPA.
 Therefore, transitional relief does not apply to firms’ obligations to use technical information published by the PRA after the end of the transition period.